frankwiles/store/README.md

 These also also be passed on the command line but it's easier to use environment variables.

-You can send a JSON body as a string
+You can send a JSON body as a string:

 ```shell
 $ store '{"something": "1234", "enabled": False}'
 ```

-Or send `key=value` pairs which will get turned into a JSON object by the API
+Or send `key=value` pairs which will get turned into a JSON object by the API:

 ```shell
 $ store key1=value1 key2=value2